blazium-engine/blazium-docs/tutorials/3d/csg_tools.rst

 .. image:: img/csg_room_result.png

-You've successfully prototyped a room level with the CSG tools in Godot.
+You've successfully prototyped a room level with the CSG tools in Blazium.
 CSG tools can be used for designing all kinds of levels, such as a maze or a city; explore its limitations when designing your game.

 Using prototype textures
 ------------------------

-Godot's :ref:`doc_standard_material_3d` supports *triplanar mapping*, which can be used to automatically apply a texture to arbitrary objects without distortion.
+Blazium's :ref:`doc_standard_material_3d` supports *triplanar mapping*, which can be used to automatically apply a texture to arbitrary objects without distortion.
-This is handy when using CSG as Godot doesn't support editing UV maps on CSG nodes yet.
+This is handy when using CSG as Blazium doesn't support editing UV maps on CSG nodes yet.
 Triplanar mapping is relatively slow, which usually restricts its usage to organic surfaces like terrain.
 Still, when prototyping, it can be used to quickly apply textures to CSG-based levels.